ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 ### APPLY {#apply-modifier}

 Allows you to invoke some function for each row returned by an outer table expression of a query.
-An optional string argument can be used to change the output names of each column.
-The result name is a concatenation of the input string and the original column name before applying the function.
+An optional string argument can be used to change the output names of each column similar to format pattern, in which `{0}` denotes the original column name, while `{1}` denotes the ordinal index of each column.

 **Syntax:**